 Nathan E. "Nat" Nason is a shareholder in the law firm of Nason, Yeager, Gerson, White and Lioce, P.A., where he has practiced complex commercial litigation and environmental law for over 30 years.
 He received his B.S. in finance from Florida State University and his J.D. from Duke University, where he graduated with honors.
 Over his career, Nat has procured numerous multi-million dollar judgments and settlements.
 He is rated "AV" by the independent lawyer rating service Martindale Hubbell, which is its top rating.

-Born in West Palm Beach, Nat takes full advantage of the great amenities in our area.
+Born in West Palm Beach, Mr. Nason takes full advantage of the great amenities in our area.
 He is an avid fisherman and scuba diver, and enjoys getting over to the Bahamas when time permits and weather cooperates.
 And you might just catch him playing guitar in a local bar or at the beach!
-He spends the res tof his free time with his wife, Mary Lou, and his son, David.
+He spends the rest of his free time with his wife, Mary Lou, and his son, David.

 Chair, Community Investment Committee

-Professionally, Mr. Quattlebaum served on the state level as President of the Florida Funeral Directors Association and on the national level as the state representative for the National Funeral Directors Association.
+He remains an ambassador for Quattlebaum Funeral, Cremation, and Events Centers, and previously served as president of the Florida Funeral Directors Association and state representative to the National Funeral Directors Association.

-Mr. Quattlebaum enjoys cycling and running in paradise, cooking, and spending quality time with his wife, Julie, and three children.
+Greg enjoys cycling and running in paradise, cooking, and spending quality time with his family.

-He is Chair of the Community Investment Committee and is a member of the Executive Committee.
+Mr. Quattlebaum is Chair of Palm Health Foundation’s Community Investment Committee and is a member of the Executive Committee.

-Ruth Schwarzkopf has been the Chief Nursing Officer at West Boca Medical Center since 2003 and prior to that was employed at JFK Medical Center.
-Ruth has been working in the healthcare industry for over 25 years.
+Ms. Schwarzkopf has been the Chief Nursing Officer at West Boca Medical Center since 2003 and prior to that was employed at JFK Medical Center.
+Ms. Schwarzkopf has been working in the healthcare industry for over 25 years.
 She earned her diploma in Nursing from the Ohio Valley Hospital School of Nursing.
-Ruth then earned her bachelor’s degree from Barry University and her master’s degree in Health Management from St. Thomas University.
-Ruth is very active in the community as a volunteer for the American Heart Association, especially the Go Red for Women movement.
-She also volunteers for March of Dimes, Palm Glades Girl Scout Council and Holy Spirit Catholic Church.
+Ms. Schwarzkopf then earned her bachelor’s degree from Barry University and her master’s degree in Health Management from St. Thomas University.
+Ms. Schwarzkopf is very active in the community as a volunteer for the American Heart Association, especially the Go Red for Women movement.
+She also volunteers for March of Dimes.
 She is an active member of the Florida Atlantic University Nursing Leadership Advisory Council and Palm Beach State College Advisory Council.
-Ruth is also the Florida Region representative for the Tenet National Nurse Executive Council.

 Ilene has been working on behalf of children’s issues since 1973 when she began her career as a teacher of emotionally handicapped and learning disabled students.
-She was recruited by Parent Child Center, a mental health facility for children, in 1976 to create an education and diagnostic department and soon became the Deputy Director.
+In 1976, she was recruited by Parent Child Center, a mental health facility for children, to create an education and diagnostic department and soon became the Deputy Director.
 She developed a pre-school program for young children with emotional and learning problems.

-After 13 years of service, she left Parent-Child and became Executive Director of Communities In Schools (CIS) of Palm Beach County, a non-profit agency, working in partnership with the school district to help keep kids in school.
-In 2004, Ilene joined the city of West Palm Beach to develop education partnerships and to create the Division of Neighborhood Services.
-From 2006-2013, Ilene worked as a Consultant under the umbrella of the Education Commission focused on Early Care and Education.
+After 13 years of service, she left Parent-Child Center and became Executive Director of Communities In Schools (CIS) of Palm Beach County, a non-profit agency, working in partnership with the school district to help keep kids in school.
+In 2004, Ms. Silber joined the city of West Palm Beach to develop education partnerships and to create the Division of Neighborhood Services.
+From 2006-2013, Ms. Silber worked as a Consultant under the umbrella of the Education Commission focused on Early Care and Education.

-Currently, Ilene is doing consulting work with the City of West Palm Beach on a special Mayor initiative.
+Currently, Ms. Silber is doing consulting work with the City of West Palm Beach on a special Mayor initiative.
 She also volunteers with Northmore Elementary School and United Way.

 Ilene received a BA Degree (1970) in English from University of Maryland and a Master of Arts Degree (1973) from George Washington University in the areas of Special Education and Psychology.
 She lives in West Palm Beach with her husband, Louis.
 Her son, Bryan, lives in Miami.

-Ms. Silber serves on the Community Investment Committee.
+Ms. Silber serves on Palm Health Foundation’s Community Investment Committee.

-Ms. Stephenson has a Bachelor of Arts in Sociology, with a concentration in Medical Sociology from the University of Florida.
-She also has a Master’s in Business Administration (MBA) and a Master’s in Health Science (MHS), both from the University of Florida.
+Ms. Stephenson Royster has a Bachelor of Arts in Sociology, with a concentration in Medical Sociology from the University of Florida.
+She also has a Master in Business Administration (MBA) and a Master in Health Science (MHS), both from the University of Florida.

-Ms. Stephenson serves on the Audit Committee and the Community Investment Committee.
+Ms. Stephenson Royster serves on Palm Health Foundation’s Audit Committee and Community Investment Committee.

 David Wisehaupt is Managing Director and Chief Investment Strategist at Wisehaupt, Bray Asset Management.
 Mr. Wisehaupt serves as Partner at HighTower and has more than 31 years of experience providing investment guidance to his clients.

-Mr. Wisehaupt serves on the Foundation's Finance/Investment Committee and on the Philanthropy Committee.
+Mr. Wisehaupt is the Chair of Palm Health Foundation's Finance/Investment Committee and serves on the Philanthropy Committee.